emnh/js-code-gen/README.md

  - Abstract enough to compile to WebAssembly via C (at least a subset for perf-sensitive parts), JavaScript, TypeScript
  - Live code editing
  - Integration of GLSL and JavaScript, easily pass uniforms and attributes
+ - Gradual transition from literal vanilla JS to iteratively building AST.